unified-ban/Docs/docs/safegroups.md

 Safe groups can be used to allow users to cite usernames of external groups, bypassing spam filters.

 ## Permissions
-All administrators in you group and unified/ban operators can perform this command.
+All administrators in your group and unified/ban operators can perform this command.

 ## Syntax
 ```